 “People who are willing to give up money to gain more free time — by, say, working fewer hours or paying to outsource disliked tasks — experience more fulfilling social relationships, more satisfying careers, and more joy, and overall, live happier lives.”

 Don't know what more I could add to that except to say I wholeheartedly agree.

 Learning to let go is the hardest part of this process.
 The next part is actually finding someone to help you out.
 Good help isn't always easy to find and it's definitely good to recognize that it may take a few tries to find your team.

-However, let’s start with recognizing that it’s time to let go.
+However, let's start by recognizing that it’s time to let go.
 It’s time to let go of perfection.
-Time to let go of the frustration at how little time you have, and it’s time start buying your time back.
+Time to let go of the frustration at how little time you have, and it’s time to start buying your time back.
 It’s time to enjoy yourself more, and spend time doing what sparks your passion with the people you love.
 It’s time to realize you need to stop doing it all and find others to help.